-On February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division, against IBG LLC and IB LLC (the "Defendants").
-The complaint, as amended, alleged that the Defendants infringed twelve U.S. patents held by Trading Technologies.
-Trading Technologies sought damages and injunctive relief.
-The Defendants asserted numerous defenses to Trading Technologies' claims.
+As previously disclosed, on February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division (the "District Court"), against IBG LLC and IB LLC (the "Defendants").
+The complaint, as amended, alleged that the Defendants infringed twelve U.S. patents held by Trading Technologies, and sought damages and injunctive relief.